AP Exclusive: DOJ rescinds ‘zero tolerance’ immigration rule

 The "zero tolerance" policy meant that any adult caught crossing the border illegally would be prosecuted for illegal entry.
 Because children cannot be jailed with their family members, families were separated and children were taken into custody by Health and Human Services, which manages unaccompanied children at the border.

-“While policies may change, our mission always remains the same: to seek justice under the law," Wilkinson wrote in the memo.
+“While policies may change, our mission always remains the same: to seek justice under the law," Wilkinson wrote in the memo, which was obtained by The Associated Press.

 President Joe Biden has issued an executive order to undo some of Trump’s restrictive policies, but the previous administration has so altered the immigration landscape that it will take quite a while to untangle all the major changes.
 Some of the parents separated from their children were deported.
 Advocates for the families have called on Biden to allow those families to reunite in the United States.